GmEsoft/DMP105toTiff/README.md

 This project is a pretty good emulator of the Tandy DMP-105 Dot Matrix Printer, that creates a TIFF file from the data sent to the printer.
 It also has some additional features found in its successor, the DMP-106.

-The generated TIFF files consist in a set of pages encoded as a bichrome bitmap compressed using the Macintosh RLE algorithl a.k.a.
+The generated TIFF files consist in a set of pages encoded as a bilevel bitmap compressed using the Macintosh RLE algorithl a.k.a.
 PackBits.

 These can be viewed and printed on Windows using the Microsoft Office Document Imaging tool, or other similar programs.